About the National Provider Identifier (NPI)

 Accuracy of NPI Data

-CarePrecise uses the NPI Registry (NPPES) data as one of its primary sources because of the comprehensive nature of the data.
+CarePrecise uses the national NPI Registry (NPPES) data as one of its primary sources because of the comprehensive nature of the data.
 By law, every HIPAA-covered U.S. healthcare provider must be in this database, and as stated in the law, "Covered health care providers must communicate to the NPS any changes in their required data elements within 30 days of the change."
 The penalty for false information is severe:

 18 U.S.C.
 1001 authorizes criminal penalties against an individual who in any matter within the jurisdiction of any department or agency of the United States knowingly or willfully falsifies, conceals, or covers up by any trick, scheme or device a material fact, or makes any false, fictitious or fraudulent statements or representations, or makes any false writing or document knowing the same to contain any false, fictitious or fraudulent statement or entry.
 Individual offenders are subject to fines of up to $250,000 and imprisonment for up to five years.
 Offenders that are organizations are subject to fines of up to $500,000.
 18 U.S.C.
 3571(d) also authorizes fines of up to twice the gross gain derived by the offender if it is greater than the amount specifically authorized by the sentencing.